 Next you’ll pull the rose off the toothpick so it can dry and so you can make another one!
 If you have the Blyss toothpick rose stencil, you’ll poke the toothpick down through one of the holes, grab it from underneath with the other hand and pull it through until the stencil pulls the rose off the top of the toothpick.
 If you’re using wax paper squares, you’ll do the same kind of thing.
 Poke the toothpick through the center of the wax paper, grab with the other hand and pull it through until the paper grabs the rose and pulls it off.
 Lay the wax paper with the rose down carefully on a cookie sheet and allow to dry completely.
 Drying usually takes 3-4 hours when the frosting is this stiff.
 Once the roses are dry, you can add some dimension and color to them by airbrushing the centers.

-We told you earlier that we would explain why we love the stencil for this step.
+We told you earlier that we would explain why we love using the stencil for this step.

 You can dry several flowers in a very small area (36 roses on one 5.5” x 5.5” stencil to be exact)